cschleiden/go-workflows/docs/source/includes/_guide.md

 }
 ```

+Errors returned from activities and subworkflows need to be marshalled/unmarshalled by the library so they are wrapped in a `workflow.Error`.
+You can access the original type via the `err.Type` field.
+If a stacktrace was captured, you can access it via `err.Stack()`.
+Example (see also `samples/errors`).

 ### Panics

-A panic in an activity will be captured by the library and made available as a `workflow.PanicError` in the calling workflow.
-Example:

 ```go
 r1, err := workflow.ExecuteActivity[int](ctx, workflow.DefaultActivityOptions, Activity1, "test").Get(ctx)